-Ashurst Primary School endeavours to ensure that trips are fully accessible to children with SEND.
-We will seek to make reasonable adjustments to trips and activities where required.
+Ashurst Primary School endeavours to ensure that trips and activities are fully accessible to children with SEND.
+We undertake pre-visits and assess the opportunities available.
+Reasonable adjustments are made where necessary, to enable all children to participate.
 This may include asking parents/carers to assist on a trip, or preparing alternative routes or opportunities in order that children can access the same learning as their peers.
 The Headteacher and or SENCo, and class teachers will liaise together as required and with parents/carers in the planning of additional support and provision for activities outside the classroom.
-Where required, a risk assessment will be completed to ensure provision is appropriate.
+Risk assessments will be completed to ensure activities are well managed and appropriately supported.